 You probably have a suite of devices - smartphone, tablet, laptop, and a desktop.
 From convenience to power, each device has a unique roll in your life.
 Most mobile devices should not be used for trading.

 Powerful computers still require a lot of interior room.
 These have larger cases.
 With maximum speed and power in mind, most traders should trade from a desktop full time - outside of when they travel.
 There are a few reasons desktops work better.

 Custom indicators and algorithms can be memory and processor hogs.
 To keep up you’ll need a super-fast Intel processor, a solid state hard drive, 16 to 32 GB of memory, and a graphics card with discrete processing.
 It’s hard to fit all this in a laptop.
 Keeping it cool would be an even greater challenge.

 During certain times, like summer travel season, a laptop may be necessary.
 Although desktops are ideal trading computers, it doesn’t make sense to take your desktop on the road with you.

-When trading on a laptop choose high-powered over super-compact.
+When (online day) trading on a laptop choose high-powered over super-compact.
 Beware of trading on an underpowered laptop.
 Most laptops are designed for mobility not speed.
 When you’re away from your desktop make certain you don’t step backwards power-wise.
 Here are some tips:

 If you are an investor just researching the latest fundamentals, using over-the-counter laptops will work fine for you.
 But, an ultrabook with an Intel i-5 processor isn’t going to work if you’re watching multiple charts and simultaneously viewing a live trading room.